AElfProject/aelf-docs/docs/about-aelf/technical-and-security/index.md

 :::

-### 14. What is the RPC service address for the SideChain tDVV?
+### 13. What is the RPC service address for the aelf dAppChain?

-:::faq[What is the RPC service address for the SideChain tDVV?]
+:::faq[What is the RPC service address for the aelf dAppChain?]

 You can access it via the following link: https://tdvv-public-node.aelf.io/

 :::

-### 15. Is a cross-chain transaction on the aelf blockchain considered a single transaction or two?
+### 14. Is a cross-chain transaction on the aelf blockchain considered a single transaction or two?
 Are there any examples?

 :::faq[Is a cross-chain transaction on the aelf blockchain considered a single transaction or two?
 Are there any examples?]

-Cross-chain transactions between the MainChain and SideChain are considered two separate transactions.
-For example, transferring 1.5 ELF from the SideChain address ELF_75sSRT8rJqrKNF8h169qwwhiFLgXjaoLjthtA6ihnf7TnRDqB_tDVV to the MainChain address ELF_75sSRT8rJqrKNF8h169qwwhiFLgXjaoLjthtA6ihnf7TnRDqB_AELF:
+Cross-chain transactions between the MainChain and dAppChain are considered two separate transactions.
+For example, transferring 1.5 ELF from the aelf dAppChain address ELF_75sSRT8rJqrKNF8h169qwwhiFLgXjaoLjthtA6ihnf7TnRDqB_tDVV to the MainChain address ELF_75sSRT8rJqrKNF8h169qwwhiFLgXjaoLjthtA6ihnf7TnRDqB_AELF:

-First, a transaction called CrossChainTransfer is initiated on the SideChain: https://tdvv-explorer.aelf.io/tx/2b01a4cac416ae77c6f98c8a7cace66d2fb1edd565a5c0bedb9f44b395103895
+First, a transaction called CrossChainTransfer is initiated on the aelf dAppChain: https://tdvv-explorer.aelf.io/tx/2b01a4cac416ae77c6f98c8a7cace66d2fb1edd565a5c0bedb9f44b395103895

 Then, a transaction called CrossChainReceiveToken is generated on the MainChain: https://explorer.aelf.io/tx/db29e36851549e3c5650ba853078ab02c6bb31c252ddfd7e0f8a7c33191ca3dd

 :::

-### 16. How to become a Block Producer (BP)?
+### 15. How to become a Block Producer (BP)?
 How to run a full node?

 :::faq[How to become a Block Producer (BP)?
 How to run a full node?]